The Heat is Power

 Join a coalition of companies working to advance the market for waste heat to power (WHP).

-Heat is Power Association members are actively building the WHP industry by developing WHP projects and innovative technologies, including steam turbines, organic Rankine cycle (ORC), thermoelectrics, Stirling engine, supercritical CO2, and others.
+Heat is Power Association members are actively building the WHP industry by developing WHP projects and innovative technologies, including Steam Turbines, Organic Rankine cycle (ORC), Thermoelectrics, Stirling Engines, Supercritical CO2, Turboexpanders and others

 Benefits of becoming a member